spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I get Spyder to work with my existing Python packages/environment?

-   To work with an existing environment in Spyder, change Spyder’s default Python interpreter.
-To do so, in the status bar click the name of current environment and then click :guilabel:`Change default environment in Preferences`.
+   To work with an existing environment in Spyder, you need to change Spyder’s default Python interpreter.
+   To do so, click the name of the current environment in the status bar, and then click :guilabel:`Change default environment in Preferences`.

    .. image:: images/faq/faq-change-environment.png
       :alt: Change default environment in Preferences option in status bar

    This will open the :guilabel:`Preferences` dialog in the :guilabel:`Python interpreter` section.
-Here, check the option :guilabel:`Use the following Python interpreter`.
-Click the dropdown next to the box below and select your prefered environment.
+   Here, select the option :guilabel:`Use the following Python interpreter, and use the dropdown below to select your preferred environment.
+   If its not listed, use the text box or the :guilabel:`Select file` button to enter the path to the Python interepreter you want to use.
+   See the [IPython Console pane docs](https://docs.spyder-ide.org/current/ipythonconsole.html) for more information.

    .. image:: images/faq/faq-python-interpreter.png
       :alt: Preferences showing changing Python interpreter